BDA-KTS/Telegram-Data-Collection/README.md

 # Keywords
 Telegram, Social-Media, Data Collection

-# Structure
+# Repo Structure
+The repository is organized as follows:
+* Folders
    public_group_messages folder -output folder where messages from channels will be stored as txt files

    seed folder - input folder where the channel names from where messages should be collected is stored

    src folder - Main code for data collection using Telethon API

     tracking folder - output folder for tracking the channel names and the time of the last message collected

+*Files

   config.py - configurable parameters of the framework

 # Environment SetUp
 This program requires Python 3.x to run.